BadenLab/HyperspectralStimulator/README.md

-# HyperspectralStimulator
+# Hyperspectral Stimulator

+_Philipp Bartel & Filip Janiak for BadenLab_

 Hardware description and software (Arduino and Python) for the hyperspectral stimulator (a.k.a.
 Skittles) adapted from:

-Belušič, G., Ilić, M., Meglič, A., & Pirih, P. (2016).
-A fast multispectral light synthesiser based on LEDs and a diffraction grating.
-Scientific reports, 6, 32012.
+Belušič, G., Ilić, M., Meglič, A., & Pirih, P. (2016). _A fast multispectral light synthesiser based on LEDs and a diffraction grating._ Scientific reports, 6, 32012.

-Boring...
+The stimulator goes from boring...

 <img src="/Images/OFF.jpg" width="256">

-Presto!
+to Presto!

 <img src="/Images/ON.jpg" width="256">